Meet My City Council

 City Council Meetings

 City Council meetings are held on the first and third Tuesdays of the month.
 Typically, City Council meetings include an Afternoon Session beginning at 3:30 p.m. and an Evening Session beginning at 6:30 p.m. for each meeting.
-Regular meetings are televised live on Napa Public Access Television (Channel 28 on Comcast or Channel 99 on AT&T U-Verse) and both livestreamed and archived at cityofnapa.org.
+Regular meetings are televised live on Napa Public Access Television (Channel 28 on Comcast or Channel 99 on AT&T U-Verse) and both livestreamed and archived on the City of Napa’s website at www.cityofnapa.org (see: https://napacity.legistar.com/Calendar.aspx).

 VIEWING THE MEETING LIVE

-How to sign up to Receive Agenda Notifications
+How to Sign Up to Receive Agenda Notifications via Email

 If you would like to receive copies of the City Council agendas, please email [email protected] to request to be added to our email distribution list.
 Agendas, minutes, videos, and other meeting materials are available online at https://napacity.legistar.com/Calendar.aspx..